 The bottom line is—if you’re looking to go viral, t-shirts are a smart choice as they will never go out of fashion.
 But if you’re looking to diversify your options and please different audiences, extending your product offering is the way to go.

 Taking a look at all these expert tips, there are certain truths that you need to keep in mind.
-From making your designs more relatable to paying close attention to even the most boring of details, these learnings will help your t-shirt design go viral.
+From making your designs more relatable to paying close attention to even the most boring of details, these learnings will help your t-shirt design ideas go viral.
 And when you’ve mastered t-shirts, the growth opportunities with all-over print await.

-However you decide to go about creating viral designs, remember to keep them bold, yet easy-to-understand.
+However you decide to go about creating viral designs, remember to keep them bold, yet easy to understand.
 But most importantly—find what works best for your brand and remember to have fun!
 If you’re truly passionate about your work, your customers will feel it, too.